F# style guide

 Good F# code is succinct, expressive, and composable

 F# has many features that allow you to express actions in fewer lines of code and reuse generic functionality.
 The F# core library also contains many useful types and functions for working with common collections of data.
+Composition of your own functions and those in the F# core library (or other libraries) is a part of routine idiomatic F# programming.
 As a general rule, if you can express a solution to a problem in fewer lines of code, other developers (or your future self) will be appreciative.
-It is also highly recommended that you use a library such as FSharp.Core, the vast .NET libraries that F# runs on, or a third-party package on NuGet when you need to do a nontrivial task.
+It's also highly recommended that you use a library such as FSharp.Core, the vast .NET libraries that F# runs on, or a third-party package on NuGet when you need to do a nontrivial task.

 Good F# code is interoperable

 Interoperation can take multiple forms, including consuming code in different languages.
-The boundaries of your code that other callers interoperate with are critical pieces to get right.
-When writing F#, you should always be thinking about how other code will call into the code you are writing, including if they do so from another language like C#.
+The boundaries of your code that other callers interoperate with are critical pieces to get right, even if the callers are also in F#.
+When writing F#, you should always be thinking about how other code will call into the code you're writing, including if they do so from another language like C#.
 The F# Component Design Guidelines describe interoperability in detail.

 Good F# code makes use of object programming, not object orientation

 F# has full support for programming with objects in .NET, including classes, interfaces, access modifiers, abstract classes, and so on.
 For more complicated functional code, such as functions that must be context-aware, objects can easily encapsulate contextual information in ways that functions cannot.
 Features such as optional parameters and careful use of overloading can make consumption of this functionality easier for callers.

 Good F# code performs well without exposing mutation

 It's no secret that to write high-performance code, you must use mutation.
 It's how computers work, after all.
 Such code is often error-prone and difficult to get right.
 Avoid exposing mutation to callers.
 Instead, build a functional interface that hides a mutation-based implementation when performance is critical.

 Good F# code is toolable